abangiraprecious/Software-Construction/README.md

 - **Testing**: Verifying that the software works as intended.
 - **Deployment**: Releasing the software to users.
 - **Maintenance**: Updating and fixing software as needed post-deployment.

+## SOLID Principles
+The SOLID principles are a set of design principles for object-oriented software development intended to make software designs more understandable, flexible, and maintainable.